DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

 In total, we have implemented 5 tests achieving test coverage of 85%.
-Primarily we are testing functions we have written ourselves.
+We primarily test functions we have written ourselves.
-This mainly includes data loading and model training helper functions for our third-party framework.
+Our tests are for data loading, model, and training helper functions for our third-party framework.

 The data loading tests check if the data can be loaded, if the output of the dataloader has the expected shape, and if some random images and labels have the expected shape and type.

 The other tests, check if the individual functions work as expected.
+- ^ Less vauge  (max 20 words)

-### Question 8
+### Question 8 [] Klaus

 > **What is the total code coverage (in percentage) of your code?
 If you code had an code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**